 - i.
 All vacation days are scheduled by mutual agreement between the Supervisor and the Employee, subject to the departmental work requirements. - ii.
-If, as of April 30, 2019, a department has established a practice of identifying periods of time during which vacation cannot be approved due to operational requirements, which periods exceed 5 consecutive weeks or a total of 13 weeks in a calendar year, an Employee affected by this schedule will be entitled to 5 additional days vacation in that year.
-The Supervisor will provide notice of such periods by December 31 for the following year.
+If, as of April 30, 2025, a department has established a practice of identifying periods of time during which vacation cannot be approved due to operational requirements, which periods exceed 5 consecutive weeks or a total of 13 weeks in a calendar year, an Employee affected by this schedule will be entitled to 5 additional days vacation in that year.
+The Supervisor will provide notice of such periods by December 15 for the following year.
 With notice, the Employee's Supervisor may approve single days of vacation during such designated periods and such approval will not be unreasonably withheld.
-A Department not having such a practice may establish one after April 30, 2019, with the agreement of the Union. - iii.
+A Department not having such a practice may establish one after April 30, 2025, with the agreement of the Union.

+- iii.
 Any vacation request granted is only valid within the department that granted the request, unless mutually agreed to by the Employee and hiring Supervisor. - iv.
 Employees shall submit vacation requests as far in advance as possible.
 Requests for vacation shall not be unreasonably denied.
 The granting/denial of a vacation request shall normally be given within 20 Working Days of the request. - v.
 In the alternative, where a Supervisor chooses to establish a common deadline for submission of vacation requests: - a. a response approving/denying the request shall be provided within 20 Working Days of the common vacation request deadline. - b.
 Scheduling conflicts between 2 or more Employees shall be resolved on the basis of seniority.
 An Employee who has failed to submit a vacation request by that deadline may not subsequently rely on seniority to establish priority in a scheduling conflict.
-An Employee transferring to another department may not rely on seniority in a scheduling conflict when the effect would be to cause a cancellation, in full or in part, of a previously approved vacation request.

-vi.
-Where an Employee's scheduled vacation is interrupted due to their admittance to hospital for one day or more, the Employee shall be allowed to postpone the vacation days which were spent in the hospital to a later date in accordance with Article 16.04 and upon receipt of sufficient medical documentation provided to the University's Occupational Health Nurse, Employee Health Services.
+An Employee transferring to another department may not rely on seniority in a scheduling conflict when the effect would be to cause a cancellation, in full or in part, of a previously approved vacation request. - vi.
+Where an Employee's scheduled vacation is interrupted due to their admittance to hospital for one day or more, the Employee shall be allowed to postpone the vacation days which were spent in the hospital to a later date in accordance with Article 16.04.